garrandall/popular-music-data/tracks/baby-face-the-wing-and-a-prayer-fife-drum-corps-.md

 ---
 artists:
-- The Wing And A Prayer Fife
+- The Wing And A Prayer Fife And Drum Corps.
-- Drum Corps.
 features: []
 genres: []
 key: baby-face-the-wing-and-a-prayer-fife-drum-corps-